 Animal-Assisted Therapy

-Working with animals and caring for animals can help calm teens, and give them a sense of purpose, boosting their self-esteem.
+Working with and caring for animals can help calm teens, give them a sense of purpose, and boost their self-esteem.
 Animal-assisted therapy also takes advantage of the fact that we feel better when we’re doing something for someone else.
-Animal-assisted therapy also helps teens cultivate feelings of responsibility towards others and practice empathy, learning to relate to people with greater compassion.
+It helps teens cultivate feelings of responsibility toward others and practice empathy, learning to relate to people with greater compassion.
+Therapy groups involving animals can help teens build trust and empathy as they work together to care for and interact with the animals.

 Yoga